Tend

 Through Tend, I’d like to serve a diverse population because I value cross-cultural experiences and would like to meet the humanity and humility in your unique skin.
 But particularly, I invite those who can acknowledge and value curiosity, hold a non-judgmental and caring attitude toward the space, time, and relationship that we will be sharing and building together.
 If that’s you, then come join me!
 I like to think that I am here to explore with you the security, connection, and dignity of human relations; we each hold certain power and vulnerability when we will be in close proximity and in physical touch.
 I aim to not exploit it and provide mindful support toward such power differential, as much as I hope you will do so.
 Politics are not in my language most of the time, so that’s something I encourage you to leave outside the door.
 I am happy to converse with you in Mandarin if that is the language you prefer to speak.

-Hi, I’m Gina (she/her) named from a pizza truck on the way to the hospital as a compromise between Rebecca and Elizabeth.
-After many years of unofficially renaming myself throughout elementary school, I’ve settled into Gina, and it feels right.
-I’m a 35-year-old, queer, white-bodied pet mommy to Frankie (cat) and Scooter (dog), devoted partner, hard core friend, logic and work puzzle enthusiast, movement geek, triathlete-in-training, fan of British mystery shows and time outside biking, swimming, and occasionally kayaking.
+Hi, I’m Gina (she/her), a 37-year-old, queer, white-bodied pet mommy to Frankie (cat) and Scooter (dog), devoted partner, hard core friend, logic and word puzzle enthusiast, movement geek, triathlete-in-training, fan of British mystery shows and time outside biking, swimming, and kayaking.

-So yeah, Gina, and I do dancing (duh) to share about myself and my physical experience but also as a means of listening to/relating to my physical self – kind of a big thing for me.
-I also work as an Embodiment Coach, helping other folx learn to listen and respond to their bodies, and I teach dance in higher ed and professional situations which are often about the same thing.
+So yeah, Gina, and I do dancing (duh) as a way to express but also as a means of listening to/relating to my physical self – kind of a big thing for me.
+I also work as an Embodiment Coach, helping other folx learn to listen and respond to their bodies, and I teach dance in higher-ed and professional.
 So, if you’re curious about your body, want to feel things, ask questions, understand, have vicarious or direct experience with sensations, we’ll probably have a great time together.

 We also might be a good fit if you…